 For example, we can take the idea prevalent in modern parlance that trade will unify countries and draw them together.
 The more trade, the more unity.
 Guenon argues that, in fact, increased trade between peoples will likely lead to more conflict, not less.
 Perhaps we see the pattern.
 Trade in goods means focusing on materiality, and focusing on matter means dividing reality–and we divide to conquer.
 Guenon wrote just shortly after the horror of W.W.
 I. But in the years leading up to that conflict, Germany and England were primary trading partners.

 Thirty years ago many argued that the U.S. should increase trade with China to cement good relations between us, which would help China improve its record on human rights.
 In fact, what has happened is just as Guenon would predict–China and the U.S. like each other less, and trade in material goods has only served to increase China’s power.
 A more immediate example–Europe’s use of Russian oil and gas has done nothing to make them like each other more.
-Perhaps trade may make disparate cultures a bit more alike, but history shows that we tend to fight more with those who look a bit skewed to us, rather than those who are completely different.
+If we look back a century we see that England and Germany were prime trading partners just before World War I. Perhaps trade may make disparate cultures a bit more alike, but history shows that we tend to fight more with those who look a bit skewed to us, rather than those who are completely different.
 For example, lots of historians pour vitriol on the Middle Ages, which has similarities and differences to the modern world, but no one “hates” ancient Egypt, which maintains a proper, non-threatening distance from us.
 In any case, when we act against the pattern of reality, we suffer for it.

 The political schisms the western world experiences now have their origin in our souls.
 Many marvel at why, despite unprecedented material opportunities and prosperity, we see such a spike in suicide, escapist drugs, depression, and other mental illnesses.
 Guenon sees an obvious connection.
 A focus on “materiality” inevitably means a focus on particularity, which means division.
 Two years ago many believed that the presence of COVID might at least have the silver lining effect of bringing us together and helping heal our political divisions.
 Of course, nearly two years of focus on the particularity of tiny molecules and the various means of treating said molecules have driven us even farther apart, which again Guenon could have predicted.*